ohmp7/market_plant/README.md

 # **Market Data Feed Handler**

-This repository showcases a low-latency C++ Market Data Feed Handler simulator _(the **Market Plant**)_ that:

-- Ingests UDP unicast datagrams from a simulated exchange using **Nasdaq’s [MoldUDP64](https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/moldudp64.pdf) Protocol**, including gap detection and retransmission.
-- Builds and maintains an in-memory L2 price-level order book from exchange feed data.
-- Streams real-time deltas to subscribers via **server-side [gRPC](https://grpc.io/) streaming**.

-The motivation behind this project was to build a high-performance middleware service that ingests exchange-style UDP feeds and efficiently scales to one-to-many subscribers.
+This repository showcases a low-latency C++ Market Data Feed Handler simulator _(the **Market Plant**)_.
+The motivation behind this project was to build a high-performance middleware service that ingests exchange-style UDP feeds and efficiently scales to one-to-many subscribers via [gRPC](https://grpc.io/).

 ### _What is a Market Data Feed Handler?_